 Use this document to understand what the IRB defines as "Unanticipated problems involving risks to subjects or others," "Serious Adverse Events," "Protocol Deviations," etc. and how the IRB will process the reportable event.

 Use this template for studies where the research subjects are 18 and older.

 Use this template to obtain parent permission for the participation of minors in research.

 Use for children between the ages of 6-12.

-If a research study involves human subjects coming into contact with electrical equipment owned by MU that plugs into the wall, the equipment may require electrical safety.
+If a research study involves human subjects coming into contact with electrical equipment owned by MU that plugs into the wall, the equipment may require electrical safety testing.
 Battery powered devices and computers used for completion of surveys or other research activities do not require electrical safety testing.

-Complete this form if your protocol seeks to use or discluse PHI for research.
+Complete this form if your protocol seeks to use or disclose PHI for research.
 Then complete J2, J3, or J4 below.